usmanwardag/Python-Tutorial/README.md

 ###EXAMPLE:

 To understand list comprehension:
-  - Open lists.py and write the following code in main() listComprehension()
+  - Open lists.py and write the following line of code in main(): listComprehension()
   - python lists.py